szilveszter9/react-playground/README.md

 ## Features

 * Tested for a number of device sizes
-* Small components
+* Small components (easy to style)
 * High test coverage
 * ES6
 * CSSNext (with PostCSS)
 * Tests with Jest
+* Routing with react-router
 * Data flow with Flux
-* Routing with react-router

 ## To be improved (in order)

 * Caching, single date request
-* Documentation about tech details
+* Separate tests for ApiUtils
 * Test in IE
 * Make it obvious that Statement is not the total of each services
 * Use arrow keys and backspace to navigate to improve accessibility